 The code prints out the pandas data frame containing the retrieved data, as shown in the following screenshot:

-If you want to use this generated code for more than 30 days, replace the temporary token with a PAT token.
-See authenticate your requests for how to do that.
+If you want to use this generated code for more than 30 days, replace the temporary token with a Personal Access Token.